-During your education you conduct a large number of studies, for instance via questionnaires or interviews.
-It is a crucial element in the education that you are able to gather your own data.
-However, it is also important to weigh the need to collect own data, and all studies obviously have to comply with existing rules and good research practice.
-You collect data on your own responsibility, and the follwing guidelines specify the university's guidelines for data collection in connection with your studies.
+During your study programme you will conduct a large number of studies, such as surveys or interviews.
+Being able to collect your own data is a crucial element in the programme.
+However, it is also important to weigh up the need to collect own data, and all studies obviously have to comply with existing rules and otherwise live up to good research practice.
+You collect data on your own responsibility, but the following guidelines specify the university's guidelines for data collection in connection with your studies.

 In May 2017 Aarhus BSS decided that all relevant exam must be anonymous.
 This decision includes take-home assignments where you have received individual guidance from the lecturer.